Notice of Privacy Practices

 D. Disclosure to Relatives, Close Friends and Your Other Caregivers

-We may share your Protected Health Information with your family member/relative, a close personal friend, or another person who you identify if we (1) first provide you with the chance to object to the disclosure and you do not object; (2) infer that you do not object to the disclosure; or (3) obtain your agreement to share your PHI with these individuals.
+We may share your Protected Health Information with your family member/relative, a close personal friend if they are involved in your care or payment for your care or another person who you identify if we (1) first provide you with the chance to object to the disclosure and you do not object; (2) infer that you do not object to the disclosure; or (3) obtain your agreement to share your PHI with these individuals.
 If you are not present at the time we share your PHI, or you are not able to agree or disagree to our sharing your PHI because you are not capable or there is an emergency circumstance, we may use our professional judgment to decide that sharing the PHI is in your best interest.
 We may also use or share your PHI to notify (or assist in notifying) these individuals about your location and general condition.

 E. Public Health and Safety Activities